OpaCodes/World-A/Journal.md

 Below are some streams of consciousness from myself.

-The ordered numbers between brackers start from the bottom and go up.
+The ordered numbers between brackets start from the bottom and go up.

 They're mainly divisions of the different thoughts that come to my mind as I develop.

 (3)

-Why have I chosen to adopt a manga/comic, specifically CHainsaw Man, into this world (as well as my Spanish world)?
+Why have I chosen to adopt a manga/comic, specifically Chainsaw Man, into this world (as well as my Spanish world)?

 - Reading through immersion-